Chart Color Schemes

 The level of residential development activity in Ashfield - North is very low in comparison to the average area assessed nationally by AreaSearch

 Ashfield - North has averaged approximately four new dwelling approvals per year.
 Over the past five financial years, from FY21 to FY25, 20 homes were approved, with an additional two approved so far in FY26.
-The population has declined recently, suggesting that new supply has kept pace with demand, providing good options for buyers.
+The population has been declining recently, suggesting that new supply has likely kept pace with demand, providing good options for buyers.

 Frequently Asked Questions - Development